rust-skia/depot_tools/recipes/README.recipes.md

 Returns list of paths to files affected by the patch.

-Argument:
+Args:
-  patch_root: path relative to api.path['root'], usually obtained from
+  * patch_root: path relative to api.path['root'], usually obtained from
     api.gclient.get_gerrit_patch_root().

 Returned paths will be relative to to patch_root.